-"But the snow isn't so bad that we can't go on," Hador said, looking puzzled.
+"But it isn't so bad that we can't go on," Hador said, looking puzzled.

 "Just wait," Vëantur said.
-"If Orleg says it'll keep snowing, you'll do well to heed him."
+"If Orleg says it'll get worse, you'll do well to heed him."

 Hador cast a doubtful look at the sky, but went back to work without further question.